-NOTE: You must get your vehicle inspected AND have it pass inspection before you can renew your vehicle registration.
+NOTE: You must get your vehicle inspected AND have it pass a state inspection before you can renew your vehicle registration.

-Vehicles registered in Texas are required to pass an annual inspection to ensure compliance with safety standards.
+Vehicles registered in Texas are required to pass an annual inspection to ensure compliance with state law.

 How To Renew Your Registration